Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: Abstract

 \section{Abstract}

-In Federated Learning (FL), common privacy-preserving technologies, such as secure aggregation and distributed differential privacy, rely on the critical assumption of \emph{an honest majority} among participants to withstand various attacks.
-In practice, however, servers are not always trusted, and an adversarial server can strategically select compromised clients to create a dishonest majority, thereby undermining the system's security guarantees.
-In this paper, we present \system{}, an FL system that addresses this fundamental, yet underexplored issue by providing secure participant selection against an adversarial server. \system{} supports two selection algorithms: \emph{random} and \emph{informed}.
-To ensure random selection without a trusted server, \system{} enables each client to autonomously determine their participation using \emph {verifiable randomness}.
-For informed selection, which is more vulnerable to manipulation, \system{} approximates the algorithm by employing random selection within a \emph{refined client pool}.
-Our theoretical analysis shows that \system{} effectively restricts the number of server-selected compromised clients, thus ensuring an honest majority among participants.
-Large-scale experiments further reveal that \system {} achieves time-to-accuracy performance comparable to that of insecure selection methods, indicating a low computational overhead for secure selection.
+In Federated Learning (FL), many privacy-enhancing techniques, such as secure aggregation and distributed differential privacy, provide security guarantees under the assumption of having an \emph{honest majority} among participants.
+However, an adversarial server can strategically select compromised clients to create a dishonest majority, thereby undermining the system's security guarantees.
+In this paper, we present \system{}, an FL system that addresses this fundamental, yet underexplored issue by providing secure participant selection in the presence of an adversarial server. \system{} supports two selection algorithms: \emph{random} and \emph{informed}.
+To ensure random selection without a trusted server, \system{} enables each client to autonomously determine their participation using \emph{verifiable randomness}.
+For informed selection, which is more vulnerable to manipulation, \system {} approximates the algorithm by employing random selection within a \emph {refined client pool}.
+Theoretical analysis shows that \system {} effectively aligns the proportion of server-selected compromised participants with the base rate of dishonest clients in the population.
+Large-scale experiments further reveal that \system{} achieves time-to-accuracy performance comparable to that of insecure selection methods.